RashedRifat/Multiple-Object-Style-Transfer/README.md

 ![light_style_example](https://github.com/RashedRifat/Multiple-Object-Style-Transfer/blob/master/assets/light_stylization_example.png)

+## Using Different Style Weights (Generalization of Light Style)

+The Style Object may be initialized with a weight that takes a value between 0 and 1.
+1 denotes applying the full style, whereas 0 denotes the original image.

 # Limitations, Issues, and Fixes

 The limitation of this program can be easily identified: it stems from the capabilities of the two models it extends.
 The accuracy to which each object is identified is limited by the efficacy of the Detectron2 model.
 Similarly, the degree to which each image can be stylized depends on the fidelity of the neural style transfer architecture.